Applying and Admissions

 - Is financial aid offered for the program?

 A small number of partial scholarships are available.
 Contact firstname.lastname@example.org before April 2, 2018 to request a scholarship.
 Scholarships are need-based; the majority of scholarships are awarded to applicants whose personal and/or parental yearly gross income does not exceed $40,000.

 - What should I bring for the program?

-Students are encouraged to bring a laptop and a digital camera to class.
+Students are encouraged to bring a laptop and a digtal camera or smartphone to class.

 Students should wear comfortable clothing and shoes for regular studio course days.
 In studio, long hair should be pulled back, and students should refrain from wearing jewelry that dangles, such as long necklaces or large earrings.
-Sunscreen and re-usable water bottles are encouraged for field trips.
+For site visits, students are asked to bring a sketchbook, sun protection (a hat, sunglasses, sunscreen), warm clothing for foggy temperatures in the 50's, a water bottle, a lunch and snacks, and their Clipper Card and Disc* handbook issued on the first day of the program..
 Professional business attire or neat clothing is required for some field trips and final presentations.